aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 [Debug Configurations](#terms-debug-configuration) are the idiomatic approach to running and debugging software in VS Code.
 They are also a reusable component - the Toolkit is able to internally produce and execute these configurations on the fly.
 This is the Toolkit's main experience for debugging SAM Template resources.

 The Toolkit provides a Debug Configuration type `aws-sam`.
 Users author and maintain these configuration entries.
-When users launch an `aws-sam` debug configuration, the toolkit performs the following:
+When users launch a debug configuration of type `aws-sam`, the toolkit performs the following:

--   the debug configuration is validated (see [Debug Configuration Validations](#debug-configuration-validation)).
-In some situations, the launch is stopped.
+1.  the debug configuration is validated (see [Debug Configuration Validations](#debug-configuration-validation)).
+The launch is stopped if errors are detected.
--   a SAM Application's code is built
+1.  a SAM Application's code is built
--   a SAM Template resource is invoked
+1.  a SAM Template resource is invoked
--   a debugger is attached to the invoke (this is skipped if the debug configuration was launched using "Run without Debugging")
+1.  a debugger is attached to the invoked resource (this is skipped if the debug configuration was launched using "Run without Debugging")
     -   debug output is shown in the Debug Console of VS Code during this Debug Session

 The Debug Console can only be written to when VS Code has an active debug session.
-Launch progress is written to the Toolkit's Output Channel until a debugger is attached.

-During the launch sequence, the Toolkit writes the SAM CLI commands it executes to the Output Channel.
-This allows users to see what is happening behind the scenes.
+During the launch sequence, launch progress is written to the Toolkit's Output Channel until a debugger is attached.
+SAM CLI commands executed by the Toolkit are written to the Output Channel, so users can see what is happening behind the scenes.

 Debug configurations reside in a JSON file.
 The Toolkit assists users working with `aws-sam` entries in the following ways: